HITEQ Health Center Behavioral Health Integrator Badge

 RSS

 Join us for an in-depth session on the effective adoption of an integrated patient portal.
-This webinar will provide valuable tools and methodologies to assist with: workflow development, training on activation and meaningful use of the portal, dissemination strategies, and harnessing EHR analytics tools to determine the return on your investment.
+This webinar provided valuable tools and methodologies to assist with: workflow development, training on activation and meaningful use of the portal, dissemination strategies, and harnessing EHR analytics tools to determine the return on your investment.

 A Practical Guide on Intimate Partner Violence, Human Trafficking, and Exploitation and Technology Tools